Storj/metadisk-client-python/README.md

 # metadisk-client-python

-This library lets you talk with the Metadisk API from Python.
+This library lets you talk with the Metadisk API from Python 2.*.
 It offers both asynchronous callback-based programming and synchronous (blocking style.)

+For Python 3 links to a requests-based API will be added soon.

 ### To do:
-* Finish download code (sorry - will be done soon.)
+* Finish download code
-* Make library more robust with timeout errors + connection interruptions
-* Write unit tests
-* Test python 2 / 3 -- add this to Travis too
+* Figure out max file size problem
+* Add support for Python 3

 ### 1. Register an account